 Unresolved sexual tension is the lifeblood of TV.
 It’s one of the best ways to make your audience invest, and one of the best shows to ever do it was The X-Files.
-This week marks the 20th anniversary of The X-Files: Fight the Future, so in honor of Mulder and Scully, the king and queen of nonplatonic coworkers, we’re counting down their best ‘shipper moments in the original series and first film.
+In honor of Mulder and Scully, the king and queen of nonplatonic coworkers, we’re counting down their best ‘shipper moments in the original series and first film.

 11. “How the Ghosts Stole Christmas”

 What could be more romantic than a Christmas episode of The X-Files that sends Mulder and Scully on a ghost hunt in a haunted house, where the two ghosts who inhabit said house killed each other in a lover’s pact?
 This episode is hilarious and full of moments where the ghosts (played by the hysterical Ed Asner and Lily Tomlin) point out how much Mulder and Scully need each other.
 After Mulder and Scully have seemingly killed each other, the partners escape in the nick of time, and the episode ends with a poignant gift exchange.
 Christmas is full of twisted love, and this episode proves Mulder and Scully have plenty for each other.

 10. Mulder and Scully’s first kiss in “Millennium”